Fort Myers Wrongful Death Lawyers

 What Compensation Can You Collect with a Wrongful Death Claim?

-In Florida, the deceased victim’s estate and the survivors are both able to file a claim for damages.
-The damages given to the estate are supposed to provide compensation for injuries that occurred before the death and/or are related directly to the death.
-This compensation, which is ultimately distributed to the beneficiaries and/or legal heirs of the estate, includes:
+In Florida, both the deceased victim’s estate and the surviving family members can file a claim for damages.
+The estate may claim compensation for injuries the victim suffered before death or damages directly related to the death.
+Ultimately, the estate distributes this compensation to the beneficiaries or legal heirs.
+These damages may include:

 - Lost wages and other earnings, including those the deceased person could reasonably have been expected to make if he or she had lived.